Abduvakhit/Abduvakhit/README.md

 ### Hi there 👋

+My name is Abduvakhit.

+I'm experienced Data and BI analyst with a demonstrated working experience in the Oil & Gas, Construction, Transportation, and Mining industries.

+Has strong technical skills as well as excellent interpersonal skills, allowing to interact with a wide range of clients.
+Experience in leading an analytic team of 3-7 people.
+Quick learner, able to adapt to changing business needs and environment quickly.

+Skills: Data Manipulation, Data Cleaning, Data Visualization, Data modelling, Reporting and Business Analysis

+Technology: SQL, Power BI/IBM Cognos/SAP Analytics Cloud, Python (Pandas, Seaborn, Scikit-Learn), DAX, Microsoft Office

 <!--
 **Abduvakhit/Abduvakhit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.